akshshar/xrv9k-aws-ha/README.md

 #####################################################################################

---->  Before doing an SCP, enable SCP at higher rates into the routers using the following policing policy for lpts
+--->  Before doing an SCP, enable SCP at higher rates into the routers using the following rate-limit policy for SSH in lpts

 ```
 !